 But do you see what has happened?
 Humans are attempting to satisfy the spiritual yearnings of the soul with the physical pleasures of life.
 And it won’t work.
 It can’t work.
 The physical pleasures of life can never satisfy the spiritual longings of the soul.

-C.S.
+In his book Mere Christianity, C.S.
 Lewis put it this way:

 Over the centuries men have tried to invent some sort of happiness for themselves outside of God, apart from God.
 And out of that hopeless attempt has come nearly all that we call human history – greed, poverty, selfish ambition, war, prostitution, classes, brutal empires, slavery – the long terrible story of man trying to find something other than God which will make him happy.

 The reason why it can never succeed in this?
 God made us; invented us as a man invents an engine.
-A car is made to run on gasoline, and it would not run properly on anything else.
+A car is made to run on petrol, and it would not run properly on anything else.
 God designed humans to run on Himself.
 He Himself is the fuel our spirits were designed to burn, the food our spirits were designed to feed on.
 There is no other.
 That is why it is just no good asking God to make us happy in our own way, without bothering to have a relationship with Himself.
 God cannot give us a happiness and peace apart from Himself, because it is not there.
 There is no such thing.